 E-safety is taught from the day children arrive at Longthorpe and is a curriculum area studied regularly from EYFS through to Year 6.
-This is achieved using a combination of discrete and embedded activities drawn from a selection of appropriate materials and is evidenced in teachers' planning.
+This is achieved using the Keeping Safe Curriculum which is taught each week.
 Children are taught how to stay safe, how to protect their personal information and how to deal with inappropriate and uncomfortable situations which may arise.
 Members of staff constantly monitor pupils' use of the internet and other technologies and can monitor pupils' use of communication and publishing tools.